FIX: Dolby Atmos not working in Windows 10

-- If you're struggling with a severe case of Dolby Atmos not showing up in Spatial sound, verify the Exclusive mode as well.
+- If Dolby Atmos is not showing up in Spatial sound, verify the Exclusive mode as well.

-- All you have to do is to enable Dolby Atmos to access audio settings and configure them correctly.
+- You’ll have to enable Dolby Atmos to access audio settings and configure them correctly.

 When you think about sound effects, you think of Dolby.
 That is universally available and even more so since they started implementing their surround sound software and hardware in consumer products, like home theaters and smartphones.